 Yet not one of them asked me the question Dr. Graeme Smith wishes all health care providers would ask all female heart patients:

-“Have you ever been diagnosed with a pregnancy complication such as preeclampsia?”
+“Have you ever been diagnosed with a pregnancy complication?”

-And when I reminded that Toronto audience that I’d started running during my post-natal exercise classes after that first baby, and that I was a distance runner over the next two decades, the overall consensus among the conference attendees in my audience was that running and its associated level of increased physical fitness may very well have helped to postpone my cardiac event by several years.
+And when I reminded that Toronto audience that I’d started running during my post-natal exercise classes after that first baby, and that I was a distance runner over the next two decades, the overall consensus among the physicians in my audience was that running and its associated level of increased cardiovascular fitness may very well have helped to postpone my cardiac event by several years.

 In Kingston, Dr. Graeme Smith and his team at Queen’s have started an innovative project called the MotHERS Program (Mother’s Health Education, Research and Screening) – a resource for pregnancy, delivery and postpartum – along with a Maternal Health Program where women whose pregnancy complications put them at higher risk for heart disease will receive ongoing cardiac screening and follow-up.